XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad: XCR-Bench 180,0,50 0,0,180 Corpus

 \subsubsection{CSI \& Cultural Context Extraction}

-The first step in corpus construction involves identifying and extracting Culture-Specific Items (CSIs) representative of US and UK cultures.
-To this end, we leverage two structured cultural knowledge resources: { C}{ ANDLE}\footnote{https://commonsense.scads.ai/candle/} and Cultural Atlas\footnote{https://culturalatlas.sbs.com.au/} . { C}{ ANDLE} provides high-quality cultural commonsense knowledge (CCSK), comprising $1.1$M assertions organized into $60$K coherent clusters, while Cultural Atlas offers curated descriptions of multicultural norms derived from extensive global community interviews and rigorous validation \citep{rao2024normad}.
-Both resources present cultural knowledge in factual form (e.g., { C}{ ANDLE} states a Representative cultural concept as \textit{``In the USA, people wear their wedding rings on the ring finger of their left hand''}), with Cultural Atlas further organizing information into thematic sections such as Core Concepts, Communication, and Business Culture.
-We crawl cultural facts from these platforms, primarily focusing on the US and UK, supplemented by a select few highly relevant examples from Europe.
+The first step in corpus construction involves identifying and extracting Culture-Specific Items (CSIs) representative of Western cultures.
+To this end, we leverage two structured cultural knowledge resources: { C}{ ANDLE}\footnote{https://commonsense.scads.ai/candle/} and Cultural Atlas\footnote{https://culturalatlas.sbs.com.au/}.
+CANDLE provides cultural commonsense assertions, while Cultural Atlas offers curated descriptions of multicultural norms (details in Appendix~\ref{appendix:dataset_properties}).
+We crawl cultural facts from these platforms, primarily focusing on the US and UK, supplemented by a selected few highly relevant examples from Europe.
 We then manually extract CSIs by mapping these statements to the CSI categories proposed by \citet{newmark1988textbook} (described in Appendix \ref{appendix:newmark_categories}).
 For each extracted CSI, we then retrieve a high-level cultural definition from Wikipedia to contextualize its usage.
 This process yields a set of CSIs paired with their corresponding cultural contexts.

-\subsubsection{Sentence Generation incorporating CSIs}
+\subsubsection{Sentence Generation Incorporating CSIs}